hamler-lang/docs/guides/05_HigherOrderFunctionsAndRecursions.md

 ## Higher Order Functions

-Functions like map, filter and foldr are also called higher order functions, becuase they take a function as their argument.
+Functions like map, filter and foldr are also called higher order functions, because they take a function as their argument.
 A higher order function takes a function as its argument or/and returns a function as it's result.

 Here are some more examples of such functions.